hypre-space/hypre/src/docs/usr-manual/solvers-boomeramg.rst

 The execution policies define the platform of running computations based on the memory locations of participating objects.
 The default policy is ``HYPRE_EXEC_HOST``, i.e., executing on the host **if the objects are accessible from the host**.
 It can be adjusted by ``HYPRE_SetExecutionPolicy(...)``.
-Clearly, this policy only has effect to objects on UM, since UM is accessible from **both CPUs and GPUs**.
+Clearly, this policy only affects objects in UM, since UM is accessible from **both CPUs and GPUs**.

 A sample code of setting up IJ matrix :math:`A` and solve :math:`Ax=b` using AMG-preconditioned CG on GPUs is shown below.